TimTrademark/uniswapv3-sdk-patched/README.md

 # Start using this fork

 One can simply call any pool/price related functions within the official SDK to work with this fork.
 All that has changed is that the constraint for pools to have all ticks pre-fetched is removed.
-Take the following exmaple:
+Take the following example:

 ```
 // initialize tickDataProvider